jnimmo/hass-dmx/README.md

 Supported features:
 - Transition time can be specified through services to fade to a colour (for RGB fixtures) or value.
 This currently is set to run at 40 frames per second.
 Multiple fades at the same time seem to be possible.
 - Brightness: Once a channel is turned on brightness can be controlled through the Home Assistant interface.

+Limitations:
+- Currently hard-coded to only address a single DMX universe
+- DMX frames must send values for all channels in a universe.
+If you have other channels which are controlled by a different device or lighting desk, set Home Assistant to default to 0 values; and set your Art-Net device to merge on highest value rather than most recent update.
+This means channels could be controlled from either the desk or Home Assistant.